Turbidity Barriers and Silt Curtains

 Any time you are performing construction in or around a water body, the chance of pollution and/or suspended solids is high.
 In order to help limit the spread of these solids, turbidity curtains are placed around work areas, job sites, and dredging locations.
 This is important because increased sediment or disruption of sediment in water blocks sunlight for plants and harms aquatic life.
-Learn more about how a turbidity barrier can be used as a bid for a pond job site.
+Learn more about how a Turbidity Barriers Can Be Used as a Bid for a Pond Job Site.
 Once turbidity barriers are implemented, solids are given increased time to naturally settle back down to the bottom of the water.
 This improves settling times for solids and helps protect natural resources from pollution.
-We offer Type 1, Type 2, Type 3, and custom models of Triton Silt Curtains (sometimes called turbidity fences) to fit your jobsite and specific applications.
-View our Type 1 Turbidity Curtain DOT page for more information.
+We offer Type 1, Type 2, Type 3, and custom models of Triton Silt Curtains to fit your jobsite and specific applications.

 Did you know that turbidity barriers are an important erosion control product?
 Click here to view our infographic on the Five Ways to Control Erosion on Your Site.